falbav/falbav.github.io/_research/research-pregDR.md

 collection: research
 ---

-This is a qualitative project done in 2017, thanks to seed grant from the Overdeck Foundation and the Woodrow Wilson School (Princeton).
+This project was done in 2017, thanks to a seed grant from the Overdeck Foundation and the Woodrow Wilson School (Princeton).

 Co-Authors: